AkiKurisu/Next-Gen-Dialogue/README.md

 7. Create a Container/Option node and create a dialogue option corresponding to the PIECE node
 8. Right-click Piece node ``Add Option``, connect Piece with Option
 9. <b style = "color:#ee819e"> Very important: </b> At least one Piece node needs to be added to the Dialogue as the first piece of the dialogue.You can right -click dialogue's ``Add Piece `` to connect with the connection or quoting its PieceID.
 You can also right -click dialogue's ``Collect All Pieces`` to add all the piece in Graph to the dialogue and adjust the priority of the Piece
-    * For priority, please refer to [《General Module-Condition Module》](#general-modules)
+    * For priority, please refer to [General Module-Condition Module](#general-modules)

     <Img src = "Docs/Images/CreateDialogue.png">

 10. Click on the upper left of the editor's `` Save`` to save dialogue
 11. Click Play to enter PlayMode
-12. Click on NextGenDialogueTree ``Play dialogue`` to play conversation
+12. Click on NextGenDialogueComponent ``Play dialogue`` to play conversation
 13. Click `` Debug DialogueTree `` to enter the debug mode

 <IMG SRC = "Docs/Images/RuntimeDebug.png">

-- <span style = "color:#f8d09d"> Tips: </span> The currently played dialogue piece will be displayed in green
+> The playing dialogue piece will be displayed in green

 ### AI Bake Dialogue